-Research Collaboration on Farmer Decision-Making
+Research Collaboration on Farmer Decision Making

 We seek to re-imagine the way that farmers are supported through the practice of agricultural extension by taking a ‘relational’ approach.
 Such an approach starts with recognising the networks of relations between people and things that span across space and time and within which farmers are embedded.
 Relationships of debt, of trust, of fear.
 Relationships related to a person’s position within a household or a community.
 Relationships with land and the environment.

-We are interested in understanding if the practice of agricultural extension can support (or even build) enabling relations and address constraining ones.
 Can a new model of agricultural extension that starts with an understanding of social relations support the uptake of sustainable agricultural practices and help farmers adapt and respond to change?
 This is what we hope to find out.

 Ways of Working

 Our research collaboration brings together people with diverse experience and expertise to understand how to support farmers’ lives and livelihoods.
 We collaborate with others while acknowledging that individuals and organisations will have different interests, worldviews and resources.
 We see this as both a strength and a challenge and have developed a set of principles around how we work together and with others, based on:

 - conducting fair and beneficial research

 - investing in respectful relationships

 - developing genuine partnerships